Fleeing the scene of an accident is illegal in all 50 states. If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

 Even if the motor vehicle accident was an honest mistake, fleeing the scene can cost you more than just paying an insurance charge.

-Following a hit and run or another type of wreck, you should never chase after the other driver involved or engage in confrontation.
-Instead, you should take note of any descriptions of the car involved and the driver to supply to the police and let them handle the rest.
+A: Following a hit and run or another type of wreck, you should never chase after the other driver involved or engage in confrontation.
+Instead, you should take note of any descriptions of the car involved, including license plate number, and the driver to supply to the police and let them handle the rest.

 Further, you should speak to any witnesses who may have photos or videos of the wreck or are willing to give a statement to the police.
+Make sure you get their contact info so they can be contacted later by your lawyer if necessary.
 Car accidents are complex enough, but when the driver flees, you may need a motor vehicle accident attorney who can track down the negligent party.
+Lawyers can do everything from utilize an investigator to review the details and track them down to collecting any pertinent video footage from nearby cameras.

 Some of the most common injuries in a hit and run wreck include: